Skip to content

 AskDoctorG.com

-Resilience expert Deborah Gilboa, MD, aka “Dr. G” works with families, organizations, and businesses to identify the mindset and strategies to turn stress to an advantage.
-Renowned for her contagious humor, Dr. G works with groups across multiple generations, to rewire their attitudes and beliefs, and create resilience through personal accountability and a completely different approach to adversity.
+Resilience expert Deborah Gilboa, MD, aka “Dr. G” works with entire organizations as well as leadership teams to identify the mindset and strategies to turn stress to an advantage.
+Dr. G brings scientifically validated strategies to companies who need to navigate change while succeeding at their mission.
+Renowned for her contagious humor, Dr. G works with groups across multiple generations to rewire their attitudes and beliefs, and create resilience through personal accountability and a completely different approach to adversity.
 She is a leading media personality seen regularly on TODAY, Good Morning America and The Doctors.
-She is also featured frequently in the Washington Post, The New York Times, Authority Magazine, and countless other digital and print outlets.
-Dr. G is board certified attending family physician and is fluent in American Sign Language.
-She lives in Pittsburgh with her four sons.
+She is also featured frequently in the Forbes, Washington Post, The New York Times and countless other digital and print outlets.
+Dr. G is board certified attending family physician and Clinical Associate Professor at University of Pittsburgh School of Medicine.

 Trey Jenifer, PLY